Safety in Peru

 - Restrictions at land borders due to strikes or security measures

-- Additional controls, detours, or longer waiting times
+- Additional checks, detours, or longer waiting times

 - Distance from crowds and demonstrations

-- Rerouting instead of driving through, no attempt to push through blockades
+- Rerouting instead of driving through, no attempt to push through roadblocks

-- Buffer times at each stage, especially before flights and onward journeys
+- Buffer times at each stage, especially before flights and onward travel

 - Information sources through accommodation, reputable providers, and local authorities

-- Organized crime and drug trafficking in individual border and river zones
+- Organized crime and drug trafficking in certain border and river zones

 - Weaker infrastructure and limited assistance in remote areas